 As a doctor who sees Alzheimer’s patients and caregivers every day, it’s important to be aware that there are FDA-approved medications for the treatment of Alzheimer’s disease that can make a difference for both patients and caregivers.
 There is no cure yet for Alzheimer’s disease, and the medications available now will not change the course of the disease, but they may help to slow the progression of Alzheimer’s symptoms for a period of time.

 There are two classes of Alzheimer’s disease medications that work in different ways in the brain to help slow symptom progression.
-One category is cholinesterase inhibitors and includes three drugs: Aricept (donepezil), Exelon (rivastigmine) and Razadyne (galantamine).
+One category is acetylcholinesterase inhibitors and includes three drugs: Aricept (donepezil), Exelon (rivastigmine) and Razadyne (galantamine).
 In general, these may be prescribed when a patient is in the mild to moderate stage of Alzheimer’s disease.
 While no medications have been shown to treat specific symptoms, some symptoms patients may show in this stage include: forgetting recent events, greater difficulty performing complex tasks like paying bills and forgetting one’s own personal history.

 As a caregiver, it’s important to work closely with your loved one’s doctor as well as other members of the healthcare team to create a treatment plan that will be best for your loved one.
 And remember that doctors are an important resource for caregivers too.
-They can provide tailored recommendations for services such as social workers, home care agencies, and support groups in the area, depending on each patient and caregiver’s specific needs.
+They can provide tailored recommendations for social workers, home care agencies, and support groups in the area, depending on each patient and caregiver’s specific needs.

 To all family caregivers out there, we hear you.